fadodo/unsupervised_sentinel2__imagery_classification/README.md

 ## Discussions:
 - LVQ is potentially better at defining complex cluster shapes.
 Unlike X-means,LVQ isn't strictly tied to spherical clusters.
 It can adapt to more irregular cluster boundaries depending on the distribution of the training data.
+-  K-means-based algorithms are generally efficient for large datasets like satellite imagery and offers the ability to automatically estimates the number of clusters.
+A significant advantage over LVQ and standard K-means is its ability to determine a suitable number of clusters from the data, which can be very useful when the exact number of land cover types is unknown beforehand.

 [XMeans model](https://github.com/fadodo/unsupervised_sentinel2__imagery_classification/blob/main/xmeans_clusterred.html)